carlven0830/Online-Order-Food/README.md

 # Online-Order-Food

-This is an online ordering food syste.
+This is an online ordering food system.
 The function we have:
 1. Food Menu
 2. Drink Menu
 3. Coupon